PTRRupprecht/remote-z-scanning-ABCD-optics/README.md

 # ABCD optics for beam propagation for remote z-scanning using Mathematica

-This is a selection of code snippets in a Mathematica notebook for evaluating the linear optics propagation in a remote z-scanning scheme as described in the accompanying publication (link/DOI to be added here).
+This is a selection of code snippets in a Mathematica notebook for evaluating the linear optics propagation in a remote z-scanning scheme as described in the accompanying publication (http://dx.doi.org/10.1364/BOE.7.001656).

 A derivation of the underlying formulae and more context can be found in the pdf in this repository.